-Withdrawing from a class can have a negative impact on a student and while we encourage you to explore all other options first, sometimes it does end up being the best choice.
+Withdrawing from a class may have a negative impact on a student, and while we encourage you to explore all other options first, sometimes it does end up being the best choice.
 Once you understand the possible consequences of withdrawal you will be able to make a fully informed choice after weighing all of your options.

 A few things to consider before withdrawing.
 Have you…

 Talked to your instructor?
 Before deciding to withdraw, make sure you’ve reached out to your instructor and let him/her know what's going on, as they might have suggestions.

 Reviewed the late policy?
 You might be able to make up more work than you think with little or no penalty.